Blasquez History, Family Crest & Coats of Arms

 - Origins Available:

 In Spain, the earliest forms of hereditary surnames were patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 The patronymic Blasquez is such a name, having been derived from the medieval given name Velasco.
 This name was in turn derived from the Basque word "bela," which means "crow," and the diminutive suffix sko.

 The surname Blasquez was first found in Castile, where the name originated in Visigothic times.

 Early History of the Blasquez family

-Another 376 words (27 lines of text) covering the years 1110, 1607 and 1661 are included under the topic Early Blasquez History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blasquez research.
+Another 71 words (5 lines of text) covering the years 1110, 1607 and 1661 are included under the topic Early Blasquez History in all our PDF Extended History products and printed products wherever possible.

 Blasquez Spelling Variations

 Spelling variations of this family name include: Blas, Blasco, Blásquez, Blasquez, Velázquez, Velazquez, Vásquez, Vasquez, Vázquez, Vazquez, Velasco, Vélez, Velez, Velasquez and many more.

 Early Notables of the Blasquez family (pre 1700)